ps-tuebingen-courses/pl1-lecture-notes/src/22-modular-interpreters/modular-interpreters.md

 }
 ```

+### Reader Monad Transformer

-The reader monad transformer.
+The Reader monad transformer.
 We provide some convenient
 functions ``lift``, ``lift2`` etc. to lift functions from the inner monad.
 Note that ``M[X] = R => m.M[X]`` instead of ``M[X] = R => X`` (as for
-the non-transformer version of the reader monad).
+the non-transformer version of the Reader monad).
 The correct implementation of the interface methods follows from
 this type equation.